MaidDragonTohru/The-Scribe/README.md

 *rules*: A nice alternative to the /rules command.
 Useful if you want to tell multiple people at the same time and you're too much of a rebel to use the !rules command.

-*randpoke 'optional number between one and six'*: Generates a random Pokemon from the Pokedex.
+*randpoke <optional number between one and six>*: Generates a random Pokemon from the Pokedex.
+If the number is left blank, then it will simply generate one.

 Installation
 ============